OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Reassembling a stream is an expensive operation.
 With the option depth you can control how far into a stream reassembly is done.
-The default provided suricata.yaml is set to 1MB, but if the field is absent from the configuration, value 0/unlimited is used.
+The default provided suricata.yaml is set to 1MB, but if the field is absent from the configuration, value 0 (meaning "unlimited") is used.
 This setting can be overridden per stream by the protocol parsers that do file extraction.